Behnam-sn/EtlSandbox-cs/README.md

 ## 4. Code Structure

-The project follows a clean, layered architecture, separating concerns into distinct project types.

--   **`Sources/Cores`**:
+The project is organized using a Clean Architecture approach, promoting a clear separation of concerns and establishing a well-defined dependency flow.
+The solution is divided into four main layers: `Cores`, `Infrastructures`, `Presentations`, and `Hosts`.

+### Dependency Flow

+The dependencies flow inwards, from the outer layers to the core:

+`Hosts` -> `Presentations` -> `Infrastructures` / `Application` -> `Domain`

+This ensures that the core business logic (`Domain` and `Application`) is independent of any specific technology or delivery mechanism.

+### Layer Breakdown

+-   **`Sources/Cores`**: This is the heart of the application, containing the business logic.
+It is completely self-contained and has no dependencies on other layers.
-    -   `EtlSandbox.Domain`: Defines core business entities (`Rental`, `CustomerOrderFlat`) and repository interfaces.
+    -   **`EtlSandbox.Domain`**: Defines the "what" of the business.
+It contains the core business entities (e.g., `Rental`, `CustomerOrderFlat`) and the abstractions (interfaces) for data access, such as `ISourceRepository` and `IExtractor`.
-    -   `EtlSandbox.Application`: Implements application-level logic, including MediatR commands and handlers.
--   **`Sources/Infrastructures`**:
+    -   **`EtlSandbox.Application`**: Orchestrates the domain logic.
+It defines the application's use cases through MediatR commands (e.g., `InsertCommand`) and their corresponding handlers.
+It depends on the `Domain` layer but knows nothing about how the data is stored or presented.

+-   **`Sources/Infrastructures`**: This layer contains the concrete implementations of the abstractions defined in the `Domain` and `Application` layers.
+It handles all external concerns, such as databases, file systems, and third-party APIs.
-    -   `EtlSandbox.Infrastructure.Common`: Shared infrastructure components like connection factories, transformers, and REST API clients.
+    -   **`EtlSandbox.Infrastructure.Common`**: Holds shared infrastructure code, such as generic repository implementations (`EfDestinationRepositoryV1`), connection factories (`MySqlConnectionFactory`, `SqlServerConnectionFactory`), and REST API clients (`FlurlRestApiClient`).
-    -   `EtlSandbox.Infrastructure.Jupiter`: Data access logic for the source MySQL database.
+    -   **`EtlSandbox.Infrastructure.Jupiter`**: Implements data access for the MySQL (`Jupiter`) source.
+Contains the `JupiterDbContext` and concrete repository/extractor implementations for MySQL.
-    -   `EtlSandbox.Infrastructure.Mars`: Data access logic for the central SQL Server database.
+    -   **`EtlSandbox.Infrastructure.Mars`**: Implements data access for the central SQL Server (`Mars`) database.
-    -   `EtlSandbox.Infrastructure.Neptune`: Data access logic for the destination PostgreSQL database.
+    -   **`EtlSandbox.Infrastructure.Neptune`**: Implements data access for the PostgreSQL (`Neptune`) destination.
-    -   `EtlSandbox.Infrastructure.Venus`: Data access logic for the second destination SQL Server database.
+    -   **`EtlSandbox.Infrastructure.Venus`**: Implements data access for the second SQL Server (`Venus`) destination.

--   **`Sources/Hosts`**: Contains the runnable applications (worker services and web APIs), each with its own `Dockerfile`.
+-   **`Sources/Presentations`**: This layer is responsible for presenting the data and handling user interaction.
+It acts as a bridge between the `Hosts` and the application core.
--   **`Sources/Presentations`**: Contains presentation-layer logic, such as API controllers and the hosted service workers.
+    -   **`EtlSandbox.Presentation`**: Contains the components that drive the application's behavior, such as the ASP.NET Core controllers (`CustomerOrderFlatsController`) for the Web APIs and the generic background service workers (`InsertWorker`, `SoftDeleteWorker`) for the ETL services.

+-   **`Sources/Hosts`**: This is the entry point of the application.
+Each project in this layer is a runnable application that composes the other layers together.
+    -   **`EtlSandbox.AlphaWorkerService`, `BetaWorkerService`, etc.**: These are the executable worker services.
+Their primary responsibility is to configure and register all the necessary services for dependency injection and to run the application host.
+    -   **`EtlSandbox.BetaWebApi`, `DeltaWebApi`**: These are the executable ASP.NET Core Web APIs.
+They configure the HTTP request pipeline, controllers, and other API-specific services.

 ## 5. Key Logic & Components